 There are 7 playgrounds in this square mile for children and residents to enjoy!

 There is a baseball diamond in Heritage Hills Park #1, a tennis court in Wedgwood Commons, and a Farmington Hills soccer park off of Farmington.
+There are also basketball hoops at Forest Elementary.

 We are also lucky to live near many wonderful City parks including Heritage Park and Woodland Hills Park (Farmington Hills), Drake SportsPark (West Bloomfield), and Lakeshore Park & Beach (Novi).